diku-dk/RAINBOW/docs/my_collections/_sub_help_pages/3_tui_guide.md

 ---
-layout: page
+layout: sub_page
-title: "How to contribute?"
+title: "TUI guide"
 prefix: "contribute"
+postfix: "tui_guide"
-permalink: my_collections/help_pages/contribute/
+permalink: my_collections/sub_help_pages/contribute/tui_guide
 ---

 # How to contribute?
 This help page is intended for people who want to contribute to the libRAINBOW repository.
 Before you can contribute, you need to be a member of the RAINBOW team or have other